hakjuoh/Score-test-cases/docs/TestSuite7/TestCase7_3.md

 Pre-condition: OAGi terminology has been selected

 ### Test Assertion:

+#### Test Assertion #1
-1. The first page used in creating a BIE, namely the page where a Business Context is selected should have the title “Create BIE (Profiled Component, Noun, BOD)”.
+The first page used in creating a BIE, namely the page where a Business Context is selected should have the title “Create BIE (Profiled Component, Noun, BOD)”.

+#### Test Assertion #2
-2. The second page used in creating a BIE, namely the page where a top level concept is selected, should have the title “Create BIE (Profiled Component, Noun, BOD)”.
+The second page used in creating a BIE, namely the page where a top level concept is selected, should have the title “Create BIE (Profiled Component, Noun, BOD)”.

 ### Test Step Pre-condition: